3urobeat/arduino-resource-monitor/server/windows/README.md

 ## Troubleshooting
 **Server does not find the Arduino**
-You might need to install a USB driver for your board (I did as well).
+You might need to install a USB driver for your board (I needed to install one for Win10 1803, but not for Win10 22H2).
 My distributor AzDelivery lists a CH340 driver on their [Store Page](https://www.az-delivery.de/en/products/nano-v3-mit-ch340-arduino-kompatibel).
 Check the product page of your seller, or try installing this [C340 Driver](https://cdn.shopify.com/s/files/1/1509/1638/files/ch340.zip?v=1683899825) as well.